SP24-CS511-Final-Project/proposal/updates/update1.md

 Xixiang Liu:

-Zihan Shan: I reviewed the original paper for further understand the testbench to prepare running experiments on the prototype.
+Zihan Shan: I reviewed the original paper for further understand the testbench to prepare running experiments on the prototype, and discussed plans for testing.

 Yangchen Ye: I engineered the prototype of column sketch, settling down the design decisions unanswered in the original paper.